AI assistant — not human

 EPC Group's Copilot deployment follows these steps in every enterprise engagement.

-You need a Microsoft Fabric F64+ capacity (approximately $5,250/month) or a Power BI Premium Per User (PPU) license ($20/user/month).
-Standard Power BI Pro and Fabric capacities below F64 do not include Copilot.
+Note that standard Power BI Pro and Fabric capacities below F64 do not include Copilot.

 Six core capabilities that transform how enterprise users interact with business intelligence.